Yane Sandanski: Legacy

 In North Macedonia, Sandanski is considered a national hero.
 His name is mentioned in the national anthem of North Macedonia, Denes nad Makedonija (Today over Macedonia).
 A monument commemorating him was placed in Skopje as part of the Skopje 2014 project.
+A wax figure of Sandanski is in the Museum of the Macedonian Struggle in Skopje.
 The Macedonian historiography has emphasised the particularity of the IMARO's left-wing and Macedonian historians refer to his actions in an attempt to demonstrate the existence of Macedonian nationalism or at least proto-nationalism within a part of the local revolutionary movement at his time.
 They also depict him as a fighter against the "Bulgarian aspirations in Macedonia" and the "Turkish yoke".
 Sandanski's grave has been a place for commemoration and gatherings by Macedonian nationalists, ethnic Macedonians from Bulgaria and North Macedonia.
 In response, Bulgarian nationalists set up a second gravestone next to the original, inscribing an alleged statement by Sandanski in a Bulgarian patriotic tone.

 The identity of Sandanski has been disputed between Bulgaria and North Macedonia.
 According to the Turkish professor of history Mehmet Hacısalihoğlu, who is interested in nation-building in the late Ottoman Empire, it is very difficult to find a definitive answer to some questions regarding Sandanski's biography.
 Answering the question "Was Sandanski a betrayer of national Bulgarian interests in Macedonia?", Hacısalihoğlu suggested certainly yes, but also pointed out that the region under his influence was not subject much to the oppressive measures of the CUP government due to his good relations with the CUP.
 He supported an autonomous Macedonia because it would permit him to expand his role as a political leader and ideology had only a secondary role in his political activities.
 However, this does not mean, he regarded the Bulgarian Macedonian population as a separate Macedonian nation.
 Per Bulgarian historian Tchavdar Marinov, during the cooperation with the Young Turks, the internationalist ideas of Bulgarian socialist activists influenced Sandanski's agenda: what was seen as national interests had to be subdued to the pan-Ottoman ones in order to achieve a "supra-national union" of all the nationalities within a reformed Empire.
 According to him, due to his "anti-Bulgarian" statements, Macedonian historians refer to him and the left-wing to prove the existence of Macedonian nationalism within IMARO, although it is questionable that he strictly espoused Macedonian nationalism.
 Per historian James Frusetta, during the time of the People's Republic of Bulgaria and Yugoslav Macedonia, the vague left-wing populism and anarcho-socialism espoused by Sandanski, were converted into overt socialism.
+MacDermott has described him as a Bulgarian revolutionary, who under the influence of socialist ideas, tried to solve the Macedonian Question by uniting all the Balkan peoples.